Devastating wildfires advancing through Northern California

 Devastating wildfires advancing through Northern CaliforniaNew

 GRIZZLY FLATS, Calif.
-(AP) — Northern California wildfires that incinerated two mountain communities continue to march through the Sierra Nevada and PG&E is blacking out some 51,000 customers to prevent new blazes.
-The Dixie Fire that ravaged much of Greenville two weeks ago still was threatening communities Wednesday while the Caldor Fire farther south burned at least 50 homes and ravaged the small town of Grizzly Flats after exploding overnight Monday and Tuesday.
+(AP) — Northern California wildfires that incinerated two mountain communities continue to march through the Sierra Nevada and the Pacific Gas & Electric utility is blacking out some 51,000 customers to prevent new blazes.
+The Dixie Fire that ravaged much of Greenville two weeks ago still was threatening communities Wednesday while the Caldor Fire to the south burned at least 50 homes as it ravaged the small town of Grizzly Flats.
 Hot, dry and gusty weather is driving flames through tinder-dry vegetation.
-PG&E on Tuesday began shutting down power to parts of 18 northern counties to prevent winds from damaging its power lines and sparking new fires.
+The utility on Tuesday began shutting down power to parts of 18 northern counties to prevent winds from damaging its power lines and sparking new fires.